JoseMorenoJ/CPPtest/README.md

 All the branches will merge with master once they are solved.

-### Releases
+## Releases
-#### v.0 : Statements
+### v.0 : Statements
 This release contains the Statements as they were, before solving them.
 Although the changes in the general structure are added also to this version and it will be updated with the changes as we develop the other branches.

+Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.0-Statements.zip).

+### v.1 : Basics
+This release contains the solution for the "Basics" problems.
+It has the explanation in the README.md file and the problems in the Statements folder are solved.

+Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.1-Basics.zip).

-#### Next releases
+### Next releases
 There will be a release for every kind of problem.
 Each release will also have the content of the previous versions.

 # In Progress